 Last but not least, we conclude the Royal Weddings of July with the wedding of Archduchess of Austria Eleonore and Formula E Belgium race car driver, Jérôme d’Ambrosio.
 The couple tied the knot in a surprise small-scale ceremony on Monday, 20th July held in Monaco.

 Eleonore von Habsburg and Jérôme d’Ambrosio, Image Source: Instagram- @eleonorehabsburg

 Archduchess Eleonore’s wedding dress was designed by highly favoured bridal designer Carolina Herrera.
 The Archduchess wore a white, off the shoulder dress that stopped right below her knees.
 The overall dress was sophisticated yet chic, fitting for the intimate affair.
-The Archduchess’ makeup look was simple giving the bride the freedom to play up her accessories.
+The Archduchess’ makeup look was simply giving the bride the freedom to play up her accessories.
 Unlike Princess Riyah of Jordan and Princess Beatrice, the Archduchess eschewed a tiara altogether.
 Instead, she opted for a net fascinator designed by Stephen Jones and a small spray of flowers to adorn her hair.
-Other than her diamond engagement ring the only other jewellery she wore was a pair of drop earrings.
+Other than her diamond engagement ring the only other jewellery she wore was a pair of drop earrings to her Royal wedding.